Beola0/JUNO_SensitivityStudy/README.md

 # JUNO_codes

-Thesis title: Sensitivity study to the neutrino mass hierarchy in the JUNO experiment.
+Sensitivity study to the neutrino mass hierarchy in the JUNO experiment.

 To run the codes, copy the entire content of the repository except for the file 'test_main.py' and the directories 'prova' and 'FIT'.
 Change the paths in the lines 2-5 of the file 'main.py'.
 For example: sys.path.insert(0,'<yourpath>/JUNO_codes/Reactor').
 Run 'ipython main.py -i' in your shell.
 A plot of the antineutrino spectrum with finite energy resolution should be returned (it may take a little since it is done via numerical convolution).
 To obtain other plots, change from 'plot_this=False' to 'plot_this=True' where necessary in 'main.py' (see the file for more details).

 Brief description of the content of this repository.